 The term "composite" can apply to several different types of roofing, since it simply implies that a number of different materials are used in the manufacturing process.
-Today one of the most common types of composite roofing is a simulated roofing slate that is made from resins and from rubber compounds extracted from reclaimed tires.
-This slate look-a-like offers the appearance of a slate roof, excellent longevity and a lower installed price.

 This roofing category is often grouped with “low-slope” roofing because many of the roofing treatments are the same.
 The most common flat-roofing materials used on residential and commercial buildings today include single-membrane systems like EPDM or rubber roofing, thermo-polyolefin (TPO) roofing and PVC roofing.
 Metal roofing is sometimes used on low-slope roofs, but not on flat roofs.

 High-density Spray Polyurethane Foam (SPF) roofing is a system that coats the roof with a continuous layer of foam insulation that can also serve and the finished roof surface (as long as a protective coating is applied over the foam).